-The employment policy of the Company assure that there shall be no discrimination or harassment against an employee or Applicant on the grounds of race, color, religion, sex, age, marital status, disability, national origin, or any other factor made unlawful by applicable laws and regulations.
+The employment policy of the Company assure that there shall be no discrimination or harassment against employee n the grounds of race, color, religion, sex, age, marital status, disability, national origin, or any other factor made unlawful by applicable laws and regulations.
 The policy also ensures fair and respectful treatment of all fellow employees.